-Holding PHF at the proper temperature is important in order to limit the growth of bacteria.
-PHF stored between 41°F and 135°F may allow bacteria to grow and reproduce enough to cause an illness.
+Holding PHF at the proper temperature important is in order to limit the growth of PHF stored between bacteria.
+41°F and 135°F may allow bacteria to grow and reproduce enough to cause an illness.
 This range is called the danger zone.